DanielZhong24/daniel_leetcode_solution_python/README.md

-# Daniel's LeetCode 2025
+# Daniel's LeetCode

-This repository contains my Python solutions to various LeetCode problems in 2025.
+This repository contains my Python solutions to various LeetCode problems.
 Each script includes a timestamp indicating when I worked on it.

 ## Solved Problems